 The decision of PATH to terminate the petitioner's chiropractic benefits is affirmed but the effective date should be amended to January 2, 2003.
-If the petitioner had out-of-pocket expenses for such procedures before that date, she should present that evidence to PATH.
+If the petitioner had out-of-pocket expenses for chiropractic treatment between November 1, 2002 and January 2, 2003, she should present that evidence to PATH.